Our Team

 TECHNICAL ASSISTANT

-Libby is the Technical Assistant for Climate Sigma and joined the company in 2023.
-Libby is also a third-year student at Victoria University of Wellington, working towards a conjoint LLB/BA degree in Law and English Literature.
+Libby is the Technical Assistant for Climate Sigma and has been with the company since 2023.
+Libby is also a fourth-year student at Victoria University of Wellington, pursuing a BA(Hons) degree in English Literature.
+She is also working towards an LLB.